-MUNI Transportation Management and the Transport Workers Union, Local 250-A agree that the following procedures will be followed with respect to placing 9163 platform employees on the "Barred & Disgualification List":
+MUNI Transportation Management and the Transport Workers Union, Local 250-A agree that the following procedures will be followed with respect to placing 9163 platform employees on the "Barred & Disqualification List":

 - 1. All 9163 platform employees currently on the Barred & Disqualification List will remain in force for the current General signup period. - 2.
-All 9163 platform employees who are placed on the Barred List because of safety, excessive industrial injuries, mishandling of fares (Step 3 decision), and /or accidents shall be done so with the approval of the DGM of Transporation.
+All 9163 platform employees who are placed on the Barred List because of safety, excessive industrial injuries, mishandling of fares (Step 3 decision), and /or accidents shall be done so with the approval of the Executive Director/CEO or his/her designee.
 Both employee and officer of TWU 250-A shall be so informed in writing.
-In the event of a dispute between the union and management, the General Manager MUNI will discuss and evaluate disqualification with President, Local 250-A. - 3.
+In the event of a dispute between the union and management, the Executive Director/CEO or his/her designee of MUNI will discuss and evaluate disqualification with President, Local 250-A. - 3.
 All 9163 platform employees who are deemed "disqualified" for either gripperson or conductor assignments by the Safety & Training section shall be so informed in writing with reasons stated.
 Permanent disqualification or one-time disqualification shall be indicated in writing.
 Operators who are given a one-time disqualification shall be allowed to return in subsequent General Signups with the following stipulations: - a.
 If they return on the following/subsequent General Signup, training shall be provided per the MOU Section 19.1, limited to 5 paid days. - b.
 If they are disqualified on the second/subsequent General Signup, they may be given a permanent disqualification.